ZulqarnainHaider/MASS-Optimizer/README.md

     * `#! /bin/sh`
     * `make clean`
     * `make`
-    *`./HOM_LPCreator Input_File.txt`
+    * `./HOM_LPCreator Input_File.txt`
+    * `julia -p8 optimizer.jl`  //
+    * The executable _HOM_LPCreator_ gives Model.lp as its output.
+The program also gives optimizer_output_file1.txt and optimizer_output_file2.txt as output.
+These files are in turn modified by _optimizer.jl_
-* Or else, create a _script_ file and copy and paste above lines of code inside the file.
+* Else, create a _script_ file, for instance _optimizer.sh_, and copy and paste above lines of code inside the file.
 Then, run the following commands from inside the directory HOM-LPCreator
-    * `chmod +x script`
+    * `chmod +x optimizer.sh`
+    * `ls -l optimizer.sh`
-    * `$ ./script`
+    * `./optimizer.sh`
-* The program gives Model.lp as its output
-* The program also gives optimizer_output_file1.txt and optimizer_output_file2.txt as output.
-These files will in turn be modified by the _Optimizer_

-# Running the final script file with Julia
-* To tell your operating system that it should run the script using Julia, you can use what is called the shebang syntax.
-To do this, just use the following line on the very top of your script: #!/usr/bin/env julia
-* With this as the first line of the script, the OS will search for "julia" on the path, and use it to run the script.
+## Modifying the Arguments
+* The Julia file _optimizer.jl_ contains a call to OOESAlgorithm.
+For example:
+`solutions = OOES("/home/zulqarnain/workspace/WWTP/HOM-LPCreator/Model.lp",pareto_frontier=true,mipsolver=4,threads=2,parallelization=2,timelimit=60.0)`
+* The default MIP Solver is set to SCIP since mipsolver=4.
+To modify other arguments, edit the optimizer.jl file.
+* For details about arguments and possible options, see (https://github.com/alvsierra286/OOESAlgorithm.jl) and (http://eng.usf.edu/~amsierra/documents/Documentation_OOESAlg.pdf).